thacherT1D/webdevstuff/Automated_Testing/Automated_JavaScript_Testing.desc.md

   });
 ```

-With this in mind, we can now refactor our editor module.
+With this in mind, we can now refactor our `editor.js` module with the following code:

 ```javascript
 'use strict';